department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/topline-summary.md

 - A few participants were able to figure out the instructions, but only after further prompting.

- > "There's no click here to verify or confirm" "This tells me to do something with no way to do it" - P9
+ > "There's no click here to verify or confirm."
+"This tells me to do something with no way to do it" - P9

  > "I guess I hit update even though I'm not updating anything.
 That's odd.
-Seems more like a confirmation than an update" - P6
+Seems more like a confirmation than an update." - P6

 **#6: Participants had a positive response to the new observer method used for the study.**